-Please click here for EREA's Statement of Commitment to Child Safety
+Please view EREA's Statement of Commitment to Child Safety

-For further information about EREA please go to the website www.erea.edu.au
+For further information about EREA please visit their website

-ERSES is comprised of two Special Schools - St Edmund’s in Wahroonga (Secondary) and St Gabriel’s in Castle Hill (K-12).
-Both schools cater for students with intellectual disabilities, sensory disabilities, and Autism.
+ERSES is comprised of two Special Schools - St Edmund’s in Wahroonga and St Gabriel’s in Castle Hill.
+Both cater for students with intellectual disabilities, sensory disabilities, and autism.
 Each school offers small classes, excellent facilities and provides individualised education programs.

 ERSES works in the spirit of the mission of the Christian Brothers.
 Our mission is to enhance the lives of children and young people with disabilities by:

 ERSES Board members are Mr David Roffe (Chair), Mr Michael Farrell (ERSES Principal), Mr Richard Hutchinson, Ms Catherine Sedgley, Mr William Walker, Mrs Jody Bovell (Secretary), Mrs Rebecca Kirwan (St Edmund's Deputy Principal) and Ms Jacqueline Cashmore (St Gabriel's Deputy Principal).